 Best Massage Chairs Under $5,000

-The under-$5,000 range spans the mid-tier at its peak, including the strongest 3D SL-track chairs below $3,000 and the first 4D options just above.
-The five chairs below reflect the best picks across this full range by use case rather than price point alone.
-Note that two of the picks (Panasonic MAF1 and Titan Pro-Vigor 4D) are priced at $5,999, just above the ceiling, but they are included because no comparable options exist at exactly $5,000 in these use cases.
+The under-$5,000 range spans the mid-tier at its peak, including the strongest 3D SL-track chairs in the entry tier and the first 4D roller options just above.
+Two of the picks (Panasonic MAF1 and Titan Pro-Vigor 4D) are priced just above this page's ceiling, but they are included because no comparable options exist right at the ceiling in these use cases.

 What you get across this range

-At $1,299 to $2,999, the catalog offers strong 3D SL-track options with confirmed body fit data and body scanning at the top of the range.
-At $4,999, SL-track 3D with 1-inch wall clearance becomes available.
-At $5,999, 4D roller quality enters the picture for both SL-track full-coverage and S-track upper-body focus.
+In the entry tier, the catalog offers strong 3D SL-track options with confirmed body fit data and body scanning at the top of the entry tier.
+In the mid-tier, SL-track 3D with 1-inch wall clearance becomes available.
+In the upper mid-tier, 4D roller quality enters the picture for both SL-track full-coverage and S-track upper-body focus.

-The most common question in this range is whether to spend $2,999 on the Admiral II or stretch to $5,999 for 4D.
+The most common question in this range is whether to stay with the entry-tier Admiral II or stretch up to the upper mid-tier for 4D.
 The answer depends on whether variable roller speed and depth makes a functional difference for your specific pain pattern.
 For buyers with chronic, deep muscle tension, 4D is a meaningful step up.
-For buyers who are new to massage chairs or have sensitive backs, 3D with adjustable depth at $2,999 is a sound starting point.
+For buyers who are new to massage chairs or have sensitive backs, entry-tier 3D with adjustable depth is a sound starting point.
+The price tier guide breaks down what each budget level actually buys.

 Quick comparison